coracle-social/pomade/README.md

 {
   method: "recovery/challenge"
   payload: {
+    idx: number           // the index of the signer's share
     inbox: string         // the user's inbox identifier
     pubkey: string        // the user's pubkey
     items: {